-HTML to PDF/RTF Java converter and tools › Forums › PD4ML Forums › Technical questions / Troubleshooting › CSS selector parts using :last-child / :last-of-type seem to get ignored › Reply To: CSS selector parts using :last-child / :last-of-type seem to get ignored
+HTML to PDF / DOCX / RTF Java converter library › Forums › PD4ML Forums › Technical questions / Troubleshooting › CSS selector parts using :last-child / :last-of-type seem to get ignored › Reply To: CSS selector parts using :last-child / :last-of-type seem to get ignored

 The implementation of the feature only outwardly looks simple.